splunk/security_content/docs/_posts/2020-07-21-hiding_files_and_directories_with_attrib_exe.md

 ---
 title: "Hiding Files And Directories With Attrib exe"
-excerpt: "Windows File and Directory Permissions Modification"
+excerpt: "File and Directory Permissions Modification, Windows File and Directory Permissions Modification"
 categories:
   - Endpoint
 last_modified_at: 2020-07-21